saitejaanagani/airflow_workflow_manager/README.md

 # airflow_workflow_manager

-A modular, extensible Airflow plugin for managing DAGs and their associated datastores through a custom UI.
+Plugin for managing DAGs and Datastores via a custom Airflow UI.